mattagar6/Programming-Contests/templates/README.md

-My Competitive Programming templates.
-They are not the most readable code; the excessive **typedef**s and **#define**s allow me to write concise code in a short amount of time.
+My Competitive Programming templates/library.
+The purpose of this library is to build up my abstractions of common algorithms to solve contest problems faster.